 My tastes buds have shifted since I started on this path.
 I especially love the taste of greens.
 It’s hard for me to go more than 24 hours without a big salad.
 I love the juicy tenderness and subtle taste varieties of different greens.

 I am way more psychic/intuitive than I’ve ever been.
 Erin and I have had some fascinating experiences as a result of this.
 Sometimes I know the exact sentence she’s about to speak, or I can sense what another person is experiencing before they tell me.
 I’m really enjoying this enhanced ability.
-This improvement alone is probably enough to discourage me from ever going back to cooked food.

 I noticed the biggest increase in this area after my 30-day juice feast, even more than I gained from the initial transition from cooked vegan to raw.
 Juice feasting gave me a huge intuitive boost somehow.
 I don’t even need to meditate to pick up psychic impressions anymore.
 It’s like the connection is always on.

-Raw Food Diet Book Recommendations
+Raw Food Diet Book Recommendation

 I recently read an awesome book about raw food nutrition called The Sunfood Diet Success System by David Wolfe.
 I met David briefly in Sedona last year.
 His book is very long and detailed (almost 500 pages), and it filled in many of the gaps for me.
 Many of the tweaks I’m making to my diet this year are based on recommendations from his book, which is an outstanding guide for long-term success on the raw diet.
 Practically every question you may have about raw food nutrition is thoroughly addressed.
 There are whole chapters on specific foods like avocados and olives.
 I especially liked the menu plans in the appendix.
 There are week-long sample menus for transitioning to raw, 80% raw, and 100% raw.